Meissen porcelain: Beginnings

 Chinese porcelain had gradually developed over centuries, and by the seventeenth century both Chinese and Japanese export porcelain were imported to Europe on a large scale by the Dutch East India Company and its equivalents in other countries.
 It was a very expensive product by the time it reached European customers, and represented wealth, importance and refined taste in Europe.
 European attempts to produce porcelain, such as the brief experiment that produced Medici porcelain in Florence, had met with failure.

 At the beginning of the eighteenth century Johann Friedrich Böttger pretended he had solved the dream of the alchemists, to produce gold from worthless materials.
 When King Augustus II of Poland heard of it, he kept him in protective custody and requested him to produce gold.
-For years Johann Friedrich Böttger was unsuccessful in this effort.
+For years Böttger was unsuccessful in this effort.

 At the same time, Ehrenfried Walther von Tschirnhaus, a mathematician and scientist, experimented with the manufacture of glass, trying to make porcelain as well.
 Crucially, his ingredients included kaolin, the vital ingredient of true porcelain, though he was unable to use it successfully.
 Tschirnhaus supervised Böttger and by 1707 Böttger reluctantly started to help in the experiments by Tschirnhaus.

 When Tschirnhaus suddenly died, the recipe apparently was handed over to Böttger, who within one week announced to the King that he could make porcelain.
 Böttger refined the formula and with some Dutch co-workers, experienced in firing and painting tiles, the stage was set for the manufacturing of porcelain.
 In 1709, the King established the Royal-Polish and Electoral-Saxon Porcelain Manufactory (Königlich-Polnische und Kurfürstlich-Sächsische Porzellan-Manufaktur), placed Böttger's laboratory at Albrechtsburg castle in Meissen and production started officially in 1710.